clawpack/doc/doc/installing.rst

 requires a Fortran compiler, such as `gfortran
 <http://gcc.gnu.org/wiki/GFortran>`_, which is part of the GNU gcc compiler
 suite.
+See :ref:`fortran_compilers` for more about which compilers work well with Clawpack.

 For Mac OSX, see `hpc.sourceforge.net <http://hpc.sourceforge.net/>`_ for some installation options.